protosam/acid/README.md

 `xTemplate` is the templating system provided in `acid`.
 It provides the ability to have straight forward HTML files in your application, which makes it easier to segregate work between your developers and designers.

 __Todo List__
-* Create a light weight and non-restricting database abstraction layer.
-* Create documentation that includes practices and standards for slim.
+* Create documentation that includes practices and standards for `acid`.